 Ready to begin your journey as a Towson Tiger?
 It all starts right here.

 Applying to Towson University is easy.
-Make sure to read the following instructions
+Make sure to read the following instruction

 carefully before beginning your application.
 If you have questions, contact us at

 410-704-2113, admissions AT_TOWSON, or get in touch with your admissions counselor.